TristanSalles/EarthSurface/docs/tectonics.rst

 A **successful rift** is one in which extensional deformation completely splits a continent into two pieces.
 When this happens a new mid-ocean ridge (oceanic spreading center) forms between the now separate continent fragments, and seafloor spreading produces new oceanic lithosphere.
 Typically, 20 to 60 million years pass between inception of a rift and the time (called the rift–drift transition) at which active rift faulting ceases and seafloor spreading begins.
 Once active faulting ceases in a successful rift, the relicts of the rift underlie the continental margins on either side of a new ocean basin.
 Since no tectonic activity happens along such continental margins after they have formed, we refer to them as **passive margins** as discussed above.

-..  admonition:: Models of continental rifting.
+..  admonition:: Models of continental rifting
     :class: toggle

     .. figure:: images/shear.png